-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 Straight up in Week 2: 11-5

-SU overall: 20-11
+SU Overall: 20-11

 Against the spread in Week 2: 7-9

-ATS overall: 13-18
+ATS Overall: 13-18

 You can find John Breech on Facebook or Twitter and if he's not doing one of those things, he's probably making his own Chicken Dance video so he can share it on Instagram for his five friends to see.